 What Is Dry Drowning?

-So, what is dry drowning, and what are the symptoms of dry drowning?
+So, what is dry drowning, and what are the dry drowning symptoms you should look for?
 Because dry drowning has never been an accepted medical term, it’s challenging to describe what has been largely influenced by different media sources.

 Dry drowning was previously used to describe the lungs of drowning victims that contained no water during autopsy.
 This happens in 10-20% of drowning cases, and may be related to laryngospasm.
 However, we know that very little water actually enters the lungs during most drownings (usually less than 2mL/kg, for reference that’s less than one ounce in a child who weighs 33lbs).
 So, this is what parents need to remember: in drowning situations, the main medical problem is lack of oxygen to the brain.
 Whether there is water in the lungs or no water in the lungs at the time of drowning, the problem is still a lack of oxygen to the brain.
 The wet versus dry terminology is irrelevant, and because it doesn’t change the treatment, drowning specialists no longer use these distinctions.